-To apply for a fellowship, students will be asked to write a statement of purpose, to identify the Institute courses they intend to take and to provide details about academic preparation, including publications and presentation, transcripts, and English proficiency.
-Applicants for the Bloch and Rackham Fellowships will be asked to write brief additional statements of qualification.
+To apply for a fellowship, students will be asked to write a statement of purpose of no more than 500 words, to identify the Institute courses they intend to take and to provide details about academic preparation, including publications and presentation, transcripts, and English proficiency.
+Applicants for the Bloch Fellowship will be asked to write brief additional statements of qualification.
 Academic transcripts are required for North American applicants who are currently enrolled in an undergraduate program, a Master's program, or years 1-3 of a PhD program, and for applicants from other institutions if they are available.
 Two letters of recommendation will also be required.
 As noted above, the names and e-mail addresses of two recommenders are submitted as part of the fellowship application, and the LSA solicits the recommendations.

 Courses at the Institute are held in English and it is assumed that participants will have native or near-native proficiency.
 Applicants will be asked to provide evidence of English proficiency or describe their experience using the language.
 Examples of evidence include but are not limited to: native speaker status, study at an institution where the medium of instruction is English, TOEFL/IELTS scores, significant writing in English, or extensive coursework in English.